My first physical encounter with the world of leather and…

 Two years after my mother died in ‘85, she turned to me at a party with tears spilling down her face.
 ‘What are you gonna do?’ she asked, utterly perplexed.
 ‘You’ve got no mum.’

-Rather than fight the diva, I cherished the 5am glimpse of her heart and accepted her angry denial.
+Rather than fight the diva, I cherished the 5am glimpse of her heart.
 She viewed emotional honesty as a weakness and was a firm believer in tough love.
 I learned very quickly that The Shoehorn wasn’t ideal for tea and sympathy.
 If you wanted to get arrested, banned from a bar or kicked off a nightbus, she was your girl.
 I loved her for that.

 Just before she died, I learned that Siobhan had spent six weeks in hospital following a haemorrhage from her oesophagus, where she lost four pints of blood.
 She had varicose veins, lesions and serious cirrhosis of the liver.